devennn/devennn.github.io/_posts/2020-09-19-keras-dataloader.md

         └───dogs
 ```

-As you can see, the data are placed in their respective classes.
-Then you can load the data using keras built-in ImageDataGenerator feature.
+The data are placed in their respective classes.
+Test and train set have the same number of classes.
+This arrangement can utilize the keras built-in ImageDataGenerator feature.

 ```python
 def get_generator(data_path, batch_size, image_size, label_type, training=True):